bearjcc/Resume/README.md

 - **Professional Styling**: Beautiful, professional templates for each format
 - **Version Control Friendly**: Plain text source works perfectly with Git
 - **Easy Updates**: Change your data once, regenerate all formats
+- **Auto-Deploy**: Automatically builds and hosts your resume on GitHub Pages

 ## Requirements